Ideal-specific elimination orders form a star-shaped region: Notation

-By Definition \ref{def:I_EO}, if $\prec$ is an $\I$-{EO}, then any weight-vector in the Gr\"obner cone $C_\prec(\I)$ is $\I$-EV.
-The reverse statement holds for weight-vectors in the interior of a Gr\"obner cone and for some weight-vectors $\omega\ne 0$ on the boundary of $\Omega$ as Lemmas \ref{lem:repraesentanten} and \ref{lem:I_EO_on_boundary} show:
+By Definition \ref{def:I_EO}, if $\prec$ is an $\I$-{EO}, then any weight vector in the Gr\"obner cone $C_\prec(\I)$ is $\I$-EV.
+Now assume (conversely) that one finds some $\I$-EV $\omega$ in $C_\prec(\I)$ with $\omega\ne 0$.
+In some of these cases, one can conclude that $\prec$ is an $\I$-EO, namely if $\omega$ is in the \emph{interior} of $C_\prec(\I)$ (see \cite{article::Tran}) or if $\omega$ lies on a \emph{special} part of the boundary of $\Omega$: